puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 ## Using the PE Console for Classification

-In order to classify the `learn.localdomain` node (the Learning VM) with the `lvmguide` class, we need to add the this class to the list of classes available to the PE Console to classify nodes with.
+In order to classify the `learn.localdomain` node (the Learning VM) with the `lvmguide` class, we need to add the class to the list of classes available to the PE Console to classify nodes with.
 Let's add it.

 ### Adding a Class to the PE Console